snoyberg/stack-coc/COMMUNICATIONS.md

 On the other hand, for users and consumers of the technology, we should wherever possible try to make life as easy as we can.
-Avoid blocking people if you can.
+Avoid creating blockers for people if you can.
 Recognize differences in goals and see if they can be addressed.
 Be aware that it may _not_ be possible to address these differences.
 Be explicit about your intentions so people can make decisions on how they wish to proceed with achieving their